 An innovative influence in music and broadcasting arrived aboard the Galaxy this week, in the shape of John Peel

-Fond farewells feature heavily in this week's Fab, with Then You Can Tell Me Goodbye, #1, Wish You Didn't Have To Go, #5, Love Is Here And Now You're Gone, #10, I'm Going Out (The Same Way I Came In), #18, You'd Better Get Used To Missing Her, #35, and Darling Be Home Soon, #38.
+Fond farewells feature heavily in this week's Fab, appropriate to the recent departure of Norm St John, with Then You Can Tell Me Goodbye, #1, Wish You Didn't Have To Go, #5, Love Is Here And Now You're Gone, #10, I'm Going Out (The Same Way I Came In), #18, You'd Better Get Used To Missing Her, #35, and Darling Be Home Soon, #38.
 Climbers from the departure lounge were Walk Away Renee and It's All Over.

 Presented